gtheilman/OnCallAssignments/README.md

 **Step 2:** Install Meteor on your local Windows, Mac or Linux computer.

-The official instructions are [here](https://www.meteor.com/install), but you also might find these [unofficial instructions](http://meteortips.com/first-meteor-tutorial/getting-started/) or [this video](https://youtu.be/9EsDHeI327s) helpful.
+The official instructions are [here](https://www.meteor.com/install), but you also might find these [unofficial instructions](http://meteortips.com/first-meteor-tutorial/getting-started/)  helpful.

 The Windows installation process is pretty similar to what you see with installing other Windows programs.